Updated: Feb 2

 Architectural designs to manage solar gain

 Our incorporation of the striking butterfly roof design is a nod to modern architecture pioneer Le Corbusier as well as a key passive house element.
 Its angled ascent helps keep heat from the sun out during the warm months and, depending on a home’s orientation, takes advantage of the sun’s energy for heat in colder seasons.
-Our in-house, LEED-certified architectural team will work with you to determine the home’s best orientation on your land in order to maximize passive heat and cooling opportunities.
+Our in-house, LEED-accredited architectural team will work with you to determine the home’s best orientation on your land in order to maximize passive heat and cooling opportunities.

 Stillwater Dwellings’ panelized construction allows for greater levels of precision.
 Our use of MiTek technology cuts panels to within 1/16 of an inch so that seams and joints are tight throughout.
 A home with a tight envelope helps maintain consistent temperature, reduces unwanted infiltration of outside air, and prevents the loss of indoor refrigerated air.